Corey Dickerson Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.37 team ERA that ranks 19th among all league pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA among all league pitching staffs (4.33).

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (71 total, 1.2 per game).
+- The Diamondbacks rank 18th in baseball in home runs surrendered (71 total, 1.1 per game).

-- Davies makes the start for the Diamondbacks, his fifth of the season.
-He is 0-1 with a 5.40 ERA and 14 strikeouts in 18 1/3 innings pitched.
+- Kelly gets the start for the Diamondbacks, his 13th of the season.
+He is 7-3 with a 3.06 ERA and 77 strikeouts through 70 2/3 innings pitched.

-- In his last time out on Thursday against the Colorado Rockies, the righty went 5 2/3 innings, giving up three earned runs while surrendering seven hits.
+- The righty's last appearance was on Saturday against the Atlanta Braves, when he went seven innings, surrendering two earned runs while giving up five hits.

-- In four games this season, the 30-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings.
-Opponents are batting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.